-From 1997-2015 Medicare physician payments were determined by the Sustainable Growth Rate (SGR), a formula which tied year to year payment updates to economic growth.
-The formula was widely recognized as deeply flawed, requiring yearly Congressional action to stave off physician pay rate cuts.
-Growing calls for reform coincided with larger shifts in prevailing healthcare policy, namely the desire to move away from fee-for-service (FFS) based reimbursement as well as increased usage of healthcare information technology (HIT).
-In Spring 2015, Congress overwhelmingly passed the Medicare Access and CHIP Reauthorization Act (Pub.L.
+From 1997-2015 Medicare physician payments were determined by the Sustainable Growth Rate (SGR), a formula which tied year-to-year payment updates to economic growth.
+The formula was widely recognized as deeply flawed, requiring yearly congressional action to stave off physician pay rate cuts.
+Growing calls for reform coincided with larger shifts in prevailing health care policy, namely the desire to move away from fee-for-service (FFS) based reimbursement as well as increased usage of health care information technology (HIT).
+In Spring 2015, Congress overwhelmingly passed the Medicare Access and CHIP Reauthorization Act of 2015 (Pub.L.
 114-10), commonly known as MACRA, setting the groundwork for transitioning to a value-based purchasing system beginning in 2017.
 The law profoundly alters how and how much physicians will be paid for services furnished to Medicare beneficiaries and how physicians will interact with the program.

 The Quality Payment Program

 MACRA’s new payment structure is called the Quality Payment Program (QPP).
 It’s worth noting that this system does not concern ASC facility payments in any way, only those physician services reimbursed by Medicare.
-The QPP splits Medicare physicians into two payment paths: the Merit-Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
-MIPS organizes several previous programs – the Physician Quality Reporting System (PQRS), the Value Based Payment Modifier, and the Medicare EHR Incentive Program (Meaningful Use) – into a single performance scoring schema.
-Advanced APMs are unique care models such as bundled episodes of care, comprehensive care models, and ACOs.
-Most physicians who practice in ASC will not be eligible for any of the Advanced APMs, at least for now.
+The QPP splits Medicare physicians into two payment paths: the Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
+MIPS organizes several previous programs—the Physician Quality Reporting System (PQRS), the Physician Value-Based Payment Modifier and the Medicare EHR Incentive Program (Meaningful Use)—into a single performance scoring schema.
+Advanced APMs are unique care models such as bundled episodes of care, comprehensive care models and ACOs.
+Most physicians who practice in ASCs will not be eligible for any of the Advanced APMs, at least for now.

 - Improvement Activities: 15%